 He was Group Finance Director of Cable and Wireless plc. until December 2003 and prior to this, spent some 12 years working in the telecommunications industry in Hong Kong, Mainland China and Asia.
 From 1994 to 2000 he was Finance Director and latterly Deputy Chief Executive Officer of Hong Kong Telecommunications Limited until it was acquired by PCCW in 2000.
-He went on to join PCCW plc. as Group Chief Financial Officer primarily focused on the integration of the companies following the acquisition.
+He went on to join PCCW plc. as Group Chief Financial Officer.
 In 2002, he left PCCW to join Cable and Wireless as Group Finance Director.
 Prior to his time in Hong Kong he held senior management roles for Cable and Wireless.
 His early career was spent in the Gas, Oil and Electronic industries within Europe and the USA.